History of Swabian Sicily: Manfred of Sicily

-In his will, Frederick left his second son Conrad IV almost all his possessions and territories, as well as the thrones of the Empire, Sicily and Jerusalem.
-To his bastard son Manfred Frederick left the Principality of Taranto and other minor fiefdoms as well as the 'luogotenenza' of the Kingdom of Sicily.
-In October 1251 Conrad left for the Italian mainland, where he met the Imperial deputies, and in January the following year he landed at Siponto, from which he and Manfred pacified the Kingdom.
+In October 1251 Conrad left for the Italian mainland, where he met the Imperial deputies, and in January the following year he landed at Siponto, from which he and Manfred pacified the Kingdom after small papal-supported rebellions had broken out.
 In 1253 they retook the rebelling counties of Caserta and Acerra and conquered Capua, finally taking Naples that October.
 Conrad died of malaria on 21 May 1254 (there is no evidence for the rumour that Manfred poisoned his half-brother), making the pope the guardian of his son Conradin.

 The pope, however, remained unfavourable to the Swabian dynasty and instead promised the Kingdom of Sicily to Edmund the Hunchback so long as he could occupy it with an army.
 However, thanks to the diplomatic skills he had inherited from his father, Manfred reached an agreement with the pope, allowing the papal occupation of the army but reserving the rights of Conradin and his family.
 Despite this, Manfred still did not feel himself safe from the pope and so raised to huge army to oppose the papal forces, meeting them near Foggia.
 Over the course of 1257 Manfred defeated the papal army as well as putting down internal rebellions, but his army was dispersed in 1258, probably on Manfred's own orders.

 On Conradin's rumoured death, the Sicilian prelates and barons invited Manfred himself to take the throne and he was crowned at Palermo Cathedral on 10 August.
 This was not recognised by pope Alexander IV, who regarded Manfred as a usurper.
 Heading the Ghibelline faction which existed throughout mainland Italy, Manfred's power grew, particularly by marrying his daughter Constance to Peter III of Aragon in 1262.
 Manfred was ultimately excommunicated and Pope Urban IV offered the Kingdom of Sicily to Charles I of Anjou, brother to Louis IX of France.
 Charles marched against Manfred, decisively defeating him at the Battle of Benevento on 26 February 1266.
 Two years later Conradin himself tried to retake the Kingdom but was defeated at the Battle of Tagliacozzo and beheaded.